acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 ### CSP Bypass

 Out of the two injection points we've found, only the first one, between the `<title>` tags, is not escaped.
-Normaly we could just close the `<title>` tag and inject our script there.
-However, because the CSP requires a nonce that we don't know, the exectution is blocked as we can see in the console:
+Normally we could just close the `<title>` tag and inject our script there.
+However, because the CSP requires a nonce that we don't know, the execution is blocked as we can see in the console:

 ```js
 function popup() {